grigoryk/differo/README.md

  - political leanings
   - liberal, progressive, conservative, libertarian, ...
  - social classes
+ - personal interests
+ - geographical; urban vs rural (does this tie in with liberal vs conservative?)
  - etc
 - classify content which user is reading
 - classify source of content
-- content recommendation based on current "bubble" - find alternative view points
+- content recommendation based on current "bubble" - find similar content from other bubbles

 ## let's avoid hard problems initially
 - classification is hard